tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/ansible/README.md

 If you encounter issues with the plug-in, or want to send feedback:

 * Ask Ansible-Toolkitplug-in specific questions on the [GitHub Issues](https://github.com/UrbanCode/Ansible-Toolkit-UCD/issues) page.
-* For general plug-in issues, submit questions to the [dW Answers page](https://community.ibm.com/community/user/wasdevops/urbancode-discussion).
+* For general plug-in issues, submit questions to the [Community discussions page](https://community.ibm.com/community/user/wasdevops/urbancode-discussion).
 Use the following tags: urbancode | ucdev | plugins

-# Available Steps
+## Available Steps

 AShell